Chancellor Rishi Sunak set out the Spring Budget on Wednesday.

 There have been increases to grants for developing skills and productivity, such as apprenticeships and purchasing productivity software.

 We’ve highlighted the key areas affecting business below.
-If you have any questions, the team would be happy to help.

 Business support headlines